-Old Edwards Inn and Spa in Highlands, North Carolina – Your Much Deserved Mountain Retreat
+Old Edwards Inn and Spa in Highlands, North Carolina Review

-Brainos love of nuanced, refined taste is the epitome of all that Old Edwards Inn and Spa stands for.
-From the moment you arrive – greeted with a glass of champagne, no less – you’ll know that you are in for a luxurious couple of days, with spoils that extend beyond the hotel’s food and drink program to its awarding winning spa and posh accommodations (seriously, I never slept on linens so comfortable).
+From the moment you arrive at Old Edwards Inn and Spa – greeted with a glass of champagne, no less – you’ll know that you are in for a luxurious couple of days, with spoils that extend from the hotel’s AAA Four Diamond food and drink program to its awarding winning spa and posh accommodations (seriously, I never slept on linens so comfortable).

-It’s why the Old Edwards Inn and Spa has won so many awards, including Condé Nast Traveler’s Readers’ Choice Awards #16 Top Hotel in the U.S., Travel and Leisure World’s Best Awards #1 Hotel in North Carolina, and TripAdvisor Travelers’ Choice Awards #5 Hotel in the U.S.
+It’s why the Old Edwards Inn and Spa (445 Main Street, Highlands, NC) has won so many awards, including Condé Nast Traveler’s Readers’ Choice Awards #16 Top Hotel in the U.S., Travel and Leisure World’s Best Awards #1 Hotel in North Carolina, and TripAdvisor Travelers’ Choice Awards #5 Hotel in the U.S. With so many accolades, an Old Edwards Inn Review almost writes itself.

 Highland, North Carolina

-You can’t get any more off the grid and still be on the grid than in Highlands, North Carolina.
-The closest interstate is a two hour drive away along winding mountain switchbacks that, when driven at night, make that welcome glass of champagne necessary.
+You can’t get any more off the grid and still be on the grid than in Highlands, NC.
+The closest interstate is a two-hour drive away along winding Blue Ridge Mountains switchbacks that, when driven at night, make that welcome glass of champagne necessary.

 Old Edward’s Spa

-While the gastronomical aspect of Old Edwards Inn and Spa is off the charts good, the real reason why you’ll want to visit the mountain retreat is for the spa, which has won a few awards of its own like Condé Nast’s Top Hotel Spa in North America.
+The main reason why you’ll want to visit the mountain retreat is for the Old Edwards Inn Spa, which has won a few awards of its own like Condé Nast’s Top Hotel Spa in North America.

 What I like most about the spa is that the facilities (steam rooms, mineral whirlpools, serenity solarium, sauna, Swiss showers, and fireside lounge) are available to guests of the hotel regardless if they opt for a spa treatment.
 But you’ll want to opt for a treatment.
-I spent the greater part of a day enjoying the serenity of the spa and working through some plot issues in a novel I hope to self-publish later this year.
+I spent the greater part of a day enjoying the serenity of the spa, away from my phone and laptop.

 Other amenities that make Old Edwards Inn and Spa more of a resort than a hotel include a fitness center that rivals the size of any city gym, complete with Barre, spin, yoga, and aerobics classes – so you can either work off the calories consumed at Madison’s or keep the Zen going from the spa.
-There’s also two pools, tennis courts, and an off-premise golf course that Old Edwards Inn and Spa also owns.
+There’s also two pools, tennis courts, and an off-premise Old Edwards Inn golf course.

-AAA Four Diamond Restaurant Madison’s is the star of the culinary show at Old Edwards Inn and Spa.
+AAA Four Diamond Restaurant Grill Roomis the star of the culinary show at Old Edwards Inn and Spa.
 The kitchen is led by Chef Chris Huerta and features dishes composed of both sustainable and, when possible, local ingredients, some of which come from Old Edward’s garden and greenhouse.
 Enjoy the same menu in the Wine Garden during warmer months.

 I started my dinner with their Southern Fideuà, a dish very similar to paella but with a bit of a southern flare.
 From the thick cut bacon chunks to the prawns, mussels, and touch of heat from the chili, it was the kind of dish you want to linger over, savoring every bite because you know you may never eat anything like it again.